ctevans/Learning-Algorithms-with-C-/README.md

 With more learning algorithms implemented I think it would be very interesting to put them against eachother to see a host of statistics such as time to obtain an optimal policy!

-*Spoilers(In the future I think it would be cool to expand this to make an AI-based Final Fantasy Tactics like game!)
+*Spoilers(In the future I think it would be cool to expand this to make an AI-based tactics game!)
 I mean, having two AI's battle it out in a world I created from the ground up sounds hilarious and fun!